How to Work Effectively With a Dedicated Team: Interview with Eric Typaldos - Co-Founder and CTO at Hive

 - Task importing from Asana, Trello, and Basecamp

-Our dedicated team has been working with Hive for 3 years already.
+Our dedicated team has been working with Hive for more than 8 years already.
 During this period, we’ve become an integral part of their corporate culture.

 You may read more about our collaboration with Hive Team on Project Management Software development following the link.